golfhub8/camping-planner-app/replit.md

 ## Overview

 The Camping Planner is a full-stack web application designed to help camping families organize their outdoor adventures.
-The application features a clean, modern outdoor aesthetic matching The Camping Planner brand identity with teal accents and bold typography.

-**Current Features:**
-- **Recipes Module**: Create, browse, and search for camping recipes with ingredients and preparation steps optimized for outdoor cooking
-- **Grocery List Builder**: Generate combined shopping lists from selected recipes with automatic categorization, deduplication, and sharing capabilities
-- **Trips Module**: Full trip management with UI for creating trips, viewing trip lists, dates, locations, collaborators, and cost tracking
-- **Meal Planning**: Add recipes to trips to plan meals, remove meals from trips, and generate trip-specific grocery lists from all planned meals

-The application is built as a modern single-page application (SPA) with a REST API backend, featuring full CRUD capabilities, intelligent data processing, and persistent PostgreSQL storage.
+It features a modern, outdoor aesthetic with teal accents and bold typography.
+The application offers secure user authentication, user-owned data, and robust modules for managing recipes, grocery lists, and camping trips.
+Key capabilities include creating and searching recipes, generating categorized shopping lists from selected recipes or entire trip meal plans, and comprehensive trip management with collaboration and cost tracking.
+The project aims to provide a seamless planning experience for outdoor enthusiasts, with ambitions to integrate subscription-based printable resources.
+It is built as a single-page application with a REST API, PostgreSQL storage, and session-based authentication.

 ## User Preferences